-To the delight of art lovers (and perhaps night owls who also have a penchant for wandering around museums after-hours), Paris hosts a Museum Night one night a year in May where most of the city's major museums open their doors to the public late, and generally free of charge.
+To the delight of art lovers (and perhaps night owls who also have a penchant for wandering around museums after-hours), Paris hosts a Museum Night one night a year in May.
+For this fun annual occasion, most of the city's major museums open their doors to the public late into the evening and generally free of charge.
 Paris Museum Night, or La Nuit des Musées, usually falls on the third Saturday in May—the perfect time to be roaming the French capital's gorgeous streets.

-Make sure to take advantage of this fun, budget-friendly, and culturally stimulating event.
+Make sure to take advantage of this fun, budget-friendly, and culturally enriching event.

 In 2018, Museum Night falls on the evening of Saturday, May 19th.
 Most participating museums open at around sundown and close at around midnight, but be sure to check times for the museum you're interested in.

 This popular event will feature almost all of the city's more than 150 museums open to the public for free.
 The full program is yet to be announced, but it's slated to include guided museum tours, performances and installations, concerts, lectures, film screenings, and even workshops for young participants.
 All of these events will be free of charge, too!

 The full program of Paris Museum Night should be posted sometime in late March or April 2018.

 Which Museums Will Be Participating This Year?

 While the full program isn't yet available, major museums participate pretty consistently year after year.
 Big-ticket institutions in the capital that have been a part of Museum Night in the past include some of the following: